 - The project is cost effective, such that provision of Center services will likely result in a positive and long-term impact proportionate to the expenditure of resources.

-- The Universities add value to the project, in that they contribute expertise and other resources that can help the project reach a successful resolution.
+- A center based at Washington’s public research universities adds unique value to the project, in that it contributes expertise, knowledge, credibility, a public service orientation, and/or other resources that can help the project reach a successful resolution.

 - The project involves multiple parties from the public and private sectors and/or tribal nations in Washington State and the Pacific Northwest.